-To approve or not approve...Decisions as to which loans lenders decide to fund can seem a little mysterious, and often leaves applicants feeling somewhat helpless.
-That’s why we wanted to shed some light on what happens AFTER you submit that loan application.
-(Please note: the approval process varies greatly by lending institution, but there are a few industry standards, like the ones listed below that a lender consider when deciding which loans to approve.)
+To approve or not to approve?
+Which loans banks decide to fund can seem a little mysterious, and often leaves applicants feeling somewhat helpless.
+This information should help to clear the air a bit.
+Before you read on, please note: the approval process varies greatly by lending institution, but there are a few industry standards, like the ones listed below, that a lender considers when deciding which loans to approve.

 What documentation will I need to provide?

 Again, this varies greatly by lender.
 But in general, here are some documents that you may be expected to submit:

 - W2 forms from the last two years

 - Tax returns from the last two years

 - Year-to-date profit and loss statement (if applicable)

 - Financial statements (checking, savings) from the last two months